What is Commodity

 Does one need an account for trading in commodity futures?

-For starting the commodity trading process one bank account is needed.
-Also, a separate commodity Demat account is needed from the National Securities Depository Ltd.
+To start the commodity trading process, one needs a bank account and a separate commodity Demat account from the National Securities Depository Ltd.

 What will be my relationship at the broker level?